TAOS-Labs/blog/content/posts/SD-cards.md

 Once you have the Block Device you need to communicate with who ever is working on the filesystem.
 You should keep in mind that copying data is bad and try and reduce copies of data as much as possible.
-You might also want an abstraction layer between sectior numbers, and block numbers, and partitions
+You might also want an abstraction layer between sector numbers, and block numbers, and partitions

 ## Making it fast(er)

 Now if something is not as fast as you hoped, one thing that can work is getting multiple blocks at a time.
-In my testing, getting 8 blocks at a time doubled my speed compared to without stuff
+In my testing, getting 8 blocks at a time doubled my speed compared to getting only one block at a time.